 Carol Coye Benson

 Carol is a founding partner of Glenbrook.
-Carol offers clients over 25 years of experience in product, marketing, and strategy development with leading financial services providers in both wholesale and retail banking.
+Carol offers clients over 25 years of experience in product, marketing, and strategy development with leading financial services providers in both wholesale and retail financial services.

-Carol's practice at Glenbrook focuses on mobile payments, consumer payment behavior, bill payment, and business-to-business payments.
+Carol's practice at Glenbrook focuses on mobile payments, national infrastructures, and emerging technologies for financial services.

 Before founding Glenbrook Partners, Carol was a managing director of the Global Institutional Services division of Deutsche Bank, in charge of marketing, client online services, and Internet development.

-Carol has an A.B. from Bryan Mawr College in Psychology, and an M.B.A. from Columbia University in Finance and Marketing.
+Carol has an A.B. from Bryn Mawr College in Psychology, and an M.B.A. from Columbia University in Finance and Marketing.

 Carol sits on the Advisory Board of the Institute for Money, Technology and Financial Inclusion (IMTFI) of the University of California, Irvine, and on the Editorial Board of the TSYS n>genuity journal on global payments innovation.
 Carol was co-inventor of US Patent 5,732,400 and US Patent 7,840,459.